SUBASHREE-KARUR-SIVAKUMAR/Score-Up/README.md

 # 🛡️ Security
 This project is configured with a .gitignore to ensure that sensitive data like .env and bulky folders like venv/ are never pushed to the public repository.

+# 🏆 Recognition
+*   **DATASET Edition 2 Hackathon:** This project was developed and presented during the DATASET Edition 2 Hackathon organized by VIT Chennai (Dec 2025).

 Developed with ❤️ by Subashree
 Connect with me on [LinkedIn](https://www.linkedin.com/in/subashree-karur-sivakumar/)